-- Check with the CDC, WHO, any other national regulatory bodies for travel advisory, ban, etc.
+- Check with the CDC, WHO, or any other national regulatory bodies for travel advisory, bans, etc.

-- Check the accreditation of the facility you are considering to go with as well as their infection control policies.
+- Check the accreditation of the facility you are considering going with, as well as their infection control policies.

 Travel Restrictions to Mexico